haiquangtran/Exam-Notes/README.md

 - You can have a target attribute that opens the linked document in a new window or tab
   - open in new tab or window: target = "_blank"
   - other options are: _self, _parent, _top, or framename.

+## HTML5 Web Storage
+- With HTML5, web pages can store data locally within the user's browser
+  - Earlier, this was done with cookies.
+However, Web Storage is more secure and faster.
+  - The data is not included with every server request, but ONLY used when asked for.
+  - It is possible to store large amounts of data, without affecting the website's performance.
+- HTMLStorageObject
+  - Represents list of key/value pairs from the Web Storage area
+- localStorage property
+  - Retrieves the Web Storage area specific to the current document
+- sessionStorage property
+  - Retrieves the Web Storage area for the session.

+## Differences between SVG and Canvas
+- Canvas:
+  - Resolution dependent
+  - No support for event handlers
+  - Poor text rendering capabilities
+  - Can save resulting image as .png or .jpg
+  - Well suited for graphic-intensive games
+- SVG:
+  - Resolution independent
+  - Support for event handlers
+  - Best suited for applications with large rendering areas (Google Maps)
+  - Slow rendering if complex (anything that uses the DOM a lot will be slow)
+  - Not suited for game applications

 ## Semantic HTML5 Elements
 - **article**